-Once the tooth is settled, a crown may be recommended to protect the top part of the tooth.
-This is often a critical step.
+Once the tooth has settled, Dr Teo may recommend the placement of a crown to protect the top part of the tooth.
 A root-filled tooth is often weakened due to previously deep, extensive decay and may have cracks in it.
-It is also more brittle than before.
-A crown may therefore reduce the risk of the tooth and fillings from splitting and fracturing off.
+The tooth is also more brittle than before.
+A crown may therefore reduce the risk of tooth breakage and splitting.

 It’s important to be aware that root canal therapy is a complex treatment.
 While we have an excellent success rate, there is still a risk of the infection recurring, depending on the body’s response to treatment.

 Why Does Root Canal Therapy Get Such Bad Press?

-There is a general belief (fueled by popular media) that root canal therapy is very painful.
+There is a general belief (fuelled by popular media) that root canal therapy is painful.

-In fact, we find that in most cases, our patients have come in to see us because they have been experiencing such terrible pain from their toothache.
-Many experience a welcome and rapid relief of pain from the local anaesthetic that is given at the beginning of the appointment.
+In fact, we find that in most cases, our patients have come in to see us because they have been experiencing toothache.
+Many experience a welcome and rapid relief of pain from the local anaesthetic that is given at the beginning of the root canal appointment.
 They may find that their pain is significantly reduced even when the effects of the anaesthetic wear off.
+This relief occurs because: